zshipko/irmin-web/README.md

-irmin-web — Tools for building websites using irmin-graphql
+irmin-web
 -------------------------------------------------------------------------------
 %%VERSION%%

-irmin-web is TODO
+irmin-web is a tool for building websites using irmin-graphql

 irmin-web is distributed under the ISC license.